jscandy1/apex/manuscript/00_introduction.md

 But here's what you can't do: **read it passively.**

 Every chapter ends with "Keys to Power"—specific, tactical actions you can implement immediately.
-If you read this book like entertainment and don't apply the laws, you've wasted your time and my effort.
+If you read this book like entertainment and don't apply the laws, you've wasted your time and our effort.

 This isn't a book to consume.
 It's a book to execute.